Help us improve the documentation area

 If two files share that same alias this leads to a conflict, it's impossible for Courier to know which is the "correct" one, so it has to give up and send an error back.

-The main cause of this problem is when a document type (or media type or member type) gets manually created on two environments using the same name (and thus alias).
+The main cause of this problem is when a document type (or media type or member type) gets manually created on two environments using the same alias.
 If you're new to Umbraco Cloud, for example, and have been using Umbraco for a while, it might actually be surprising that Umbraco takes care of syncing a document type between environments.
 You might have decided to create the same document type manually in each environment because that's what you're used to doing.

 In order to fix this conflict you will have to decide which document type is "the most correct" one.
 For some help with that the list of all properties in each Courier file will be logged in your